Special Topics in Environmental Sciences (390-0-02)

 Class Materials (Required)

-To access ArcGIS Pro, students need to be part of an ESRI ArcGIS Online Organization, for which students will receive an email invitation by the second class.
+To access ArcGIS Pro, all students need to be part of an ESRI ArcGIS Online Organization, for which students will receive an email invitation by the second class.
 Once you have this account, you can download and install the software on your personal laptop.

 Associated Classes